 The Ever Evolving Health Care System: Maximizing Quality, Value and Affordability

-We’ll take a look at some of the innovative ways health plans in New York and across the country are responding to the need to be accountable for quality, access and performance.
-We’ll examine trends that encourage consumers to choose lower cost, high quality providers and to promote competition based on the value of care.
-And we’ll discuss the challenges to achieving these objectives as well as the rewards they can provide.
+We looked at some of the innovative ways health plans in New York and across the country are responding to the need to be accountable for quality, access and performance.
+Trends that encourage consumers to choose lower cost, high quality providers and to promote competition based on the value of care were examined.
+And we discussed the challenges to achieving these objectives as well as the rewards they can provide.

 Ian Morrison—Author, Consultant, Futurist